Books, Comics & Manga

 Zelda Manga and Doujinshi

-In Japan, Zelda is adored by many gamers so much, that a lot of artists produce official Manga comics based on the games and fan comics known as Doujinshi.
-These beautifully illustrated comics can be purchased but some sites are lucky enough to have scanned (and sometimes even translated) versions for readers to enjoy who otherwise wouldn't ever get to see them.
-Some Manga can be purchased via certain book stores but unfortunately it can be very expensive.
-Try these sites for tasters;
+In Japan, Zelda is adored by many gamers so much, that a lot of artists produce official Manga comics based on the games, 4 koma manga comic strips and fan comics known as doujinshi.
+Some of these beautifully illustrated comics can still be purchased but some websites do have scanned (and sometimes even translated) versions for readers to enjoy who otherwise wouldn't ever get to see them.

 History of Hyrule